 - Proximity to your database servers

-- Total number of users, pattern of usage (see reads/writes)
+- Total number of users, the pattern of usage (see reads/writes)

 These are just a few and it's a bit tricky because the answer to one of these questions may depend entirely on the answer to another, whose answer depends on yet another.
 Herein lies the difficulty with performing a sizing exercise.